Aviadvigatel PS-90: PS-90A-76

 By replacing the D-30KP on the older Il-76, the service life of the aircraft can be extended.
-Fuel efficiency, and performance will be markedly improved and noise pollution reduced to the comply with the new strict requirements.
+Fuel efficiency, and performance will be markedly improved and noise pollution reduced to comply with the new strict requirements.
 With the large fleet of both civil and military Il-76 aircraft still in operation, a potentially large market exists for engine replacement.
 An example of such a modified version is the Il-76MD-90.
 The PS-90A-76 is the standard on the newly built, modernized versions of the Il-76, such as the Il-76MD-90A and the Il-76MF.

 PS-90A1

 This variant is also a modification of the basic PS-90A engine.
 It was certified in 2007 and is offered as an option on the IL-96-400T aircraft.

 PS-90A2

 The PS-90A2 is an advanced derivative of the PS-90A, developed in cooperation with Pratt & Whitney.
-It has a fair proportion of western components from France, Germany, Sweden and the USA.
+It has a fair proportion of western components from France, Germany, Sweden and the US.
 It is also lighter than PS-90A and features improved FADEC.
 These features improve the performance and reduce maintenance costs by 40%.
 Fuel consumption is on par with current western engines, and its noise levels are below the current regulatory requirements.
 The PS-90A2 is the first Russian engine to be ETOPS-180 min rated.
 It is offered in newly built aircraft and is completely interchangeable with the PS-90A, allowing simple upgrades on present airliners.

 It has the same thrust rating as the PS-90A, 16000 kgf (157 kN, 35,300 lbf) thrust.
 It is also capable of 18000 kgf (176 kN, 39,600 lbf) thrust.

 Future American involvement in engine development has been put in doubt after attempts to block sale of PS-90A2 engines to an Iranian customer.